XCSoar/website/hardware/index.md

 ## Triadis Altair / Vega
 The Triadis Altair and Vega (running under Windows CE) are fully supported up to XCSoar 6.8.x.

-## Vaulter
+## XCVario
-The [Vaulter](https://rbe-avionik.de/index.php/produkte/vaulter) is a variometer developed by long-time XCSoar developer
-John Wharington.
-It is
-fully supported by XCSoar.
+The [XCVario](https://xcvario.com) is an innovative electronic variometer based on both open hard and software.